truenas/middleware/docs/userguide/index.rst

 The System section of the administrative GUI contains the following entries:

-* **Information:** provides general FreeNAS® system information such as hostname, operating system version, platform, and uptime
+* `Information`_: provides general FreeNAS® system information such as hostname, operating system version, platform, and uptime

-* **General:** used to general settings such as HTTPS access, the language, and the timezone
+* `General`_: used to general settings such as HTTPS access, the language, and the timezone

-* **Advanced:** used to configure advanced settings such as the serial console, swap, console messages, and other advanced fields
+* `Advanced`_: used to configure advanced settings such as the serial console, swap, console messages, and other advanced fields

-* **Email:** used to configure the email address to receive notifications
+* `Email`_: used to configure the email address to receive notifications

-* **System Dataset:** used to configure the location of the system dataset
+* `System Dataset`_: used to configure the location of the system dataset

-* **Tunables:** provides a front-end for tuning in real-time and to load additional kernel modules at boot time
+* `Tunables`_: provides a front-end for tuning in real-time and to load additional kernel modules at boot time

 Each of these is described in more detail in this section.